proxy0x/proxycrypt/README.md

 - Use the 👁 button to toggle visibility for reviewing your entered password.

--Choose between "Encrypt File," "Decrypt File," "Encrypt Image," "Decrypt Image," "Encrypt Folder," and "Decrypt Folder."
+- Choose between "Encrypt File," "Decrypt File," "Encrypt Image," "Decrypt Image," "Encrypt Folder," and "Decrypt Folder."

 - Select File, Image, or Folder